naixsu/CROCPNG/README.md

 ### For installation

-1) Check the [latest](https://github.com/naixsu/CROCPNG/releases/tag/v1.0.6) release branch and download the zip file depending on your OS.
+1) Check the [latest](https://github.com/naixsu/CROCPNG/releases/tag/v1.0.6) release notes and download the zip file depending on your OS.
 2) You can also download them through here for [Windows](https://github.com/naixsu/CROCPNG/releases/download/v1.0.6/Windows.zip), [Linux](https://github.com/naixsu/CROCPNG/releases/download/v1.0.6/Linux.zip), and [Mac](https://github.com/naixsu/CROCPNG/releases/download/v1.0.6/Mac.zip).
 3) For Windows, launch the game using the `crocpng.exe` file.
 For Linux, launch the game using the `crocpng.x86_64` file.
 For Mac, launch the game using the `CROCPNG` file.
 4) If your computer is preventing the app from running, just ignore it.
 I swear it's not a virus, I just don't have a developer certificate.